 Hey there amazing Friends!
 I just love this day…it’s Trash-to-Treasure Tuesday!!
 I really love that I get to see four more fabulous makeovers from my friends, and you will too!
 Be sure to look for links to their makeovers at the bottom. 🙂

 I had planned to share a desk that Jack and I planned to team up on, but we hit a little bump in the road so instead I am sharing another piece that I actually would have loved to throw in the trash!

-About two years ago I shared the makeover of this French provincial chest:
+Several years ago I shared the makeover of this French provincial chest: